Technology Stack for Web Application Development

 It’s possible to rely on your personal preferences when choosing a technology stack for a web application.
 However, there’s a pitfall: this approach works well only for people with a solid background in web development.

-For example, if you have relevant experience in web development or if you’re a chief technology officer, your tech stack preferences may be totally correct.
+For example, if you have relevant experience in web application development or if you’re a chief technology officer, your tech stack preferences may be totally correct.
 But if you don’t have in-depth knowledge of the web development process, this strategy might lead you to failure, as you are likely to pick the wrong components for your technology stack.

 #3: Don’t Choose Based on Previous Projects